SAP-samples/teched2025-DA265/exercises/ex3/README.md

 <BR>
 <BR>

+### Step 3: Copy story + model to 'my files'

-Step 3: Take a copy of the story, and the model.
+Take a copy of the story, and the model.
 We shall store these copies into our own private 'my files' folder.

 1. Click **Menu**
 2. Click **Files**